pieces-app/pieces-os-client-sdk-for-python/docs/CodeAnalysis.md

 # CodeAnalysis

-This is the ML Analysis object Specific to code.  prediction and similarity are custom types {[string]: number}. ** please dont not modify **
+This is the ML Analysis object Specific to code.  prediction and similarity are custom types. ** please dont not modify **

 ## Properties
 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------
 **var_schema** | [**EmbeddedModelSchema**](EmbeddedModelSchema.md) |  | [optional]